 Christine turned away from the scene.
-Her thoughts consumed by the idea he had chased her but hours before, then he had climbed the rafters and had seen Eric.
+Her thoughts consumed by the idea he had chased her but hours before, then he had climbed the rafters and had seen Erik.

 “It was the Phantom of the opera.
 He’s done it.”
 Christine passed the rants of the inhabitants of the opera house.
 She knew the impossibility of that.
-Eric had been with her.
+Erik had been with her.
 She averted her eyes from their faces.
-In spite of his sins, which Christine was well aware of, she believed Eric had been with her the entire time.
+In spite of his sins, which Christine was well aware of, she believed Erik had been with her the entire time.

-Christine knew Eric had rescued her.
+Christine knew Erik had rescued her.
 It was most likely the reason he had shouted the Phantom’s name.
 She shook her head.
 Believing him most likely a mad man.
-Eric had spared her the man’s attack.
+Erik had spared her the man’s attack.
 She returned to her dressing room late that night.

 She looked at her mirror.

 “Angel.”
 She whispered.

 He was not there.
 He promised not to invade her privacy.
 She felt disappointment that he did not come to her dressing room anymore.
 The lights were turned down before she laid in bed.
 Christine drifted off into sleep.
 As she drifted into sleep, she heard the most beautiful music…. behind a wall in the distance.